-PROBLEM: Iowa's Resource Enhancement and Protection (REAP) Program is funded through the state's Environment First Fund that invests in the natural and cultural resources of Iowa through a formula that includes the following:
+PROBLEM: Iowa's Resource Enhancement and Protection (REAP) Program is funded through the state's Environment First Fund that invests in the natural and cultural resources of Iowa through a formula that includes the following: Conservation Education - \$350,000; Historic Resources - 5%; Roadside Vegetation - 3%; Public Land Management - 9%; City Parks and Open Space - 15%; Soil and Water Enhancement - 20%; County Conservation - 20%; State Open Spaces - 28%; and Administration - 1%.

-- Conservation Education \$350,000

-- Historic Resources 5%

-- Roadside Vegetation 3%

-- Public Land Management 9%

-- City Parks and Open Space 15%

-- Soil and Water Enhancement 20%

-- County Conservation 20%

-- State Open Spaces 28%

-- Administration 1%

 The Program is authorized in Iowa Code to receive \$20 million annually, plus revenues from the sale of Natural Resource license plates.
-However, the program has never been fully funded, and was again decreased 25% last year to \$12 million with another \$3 million of this amount being diverted from the formula for State Park Operations and Maintenance.
-As this diversion seems to be a common threat, it is something that needs to be stopped.
+However, the program has never been fully funded and was again decreased 25% last year to \$12 million with another \$3 million of this amount being diverted from the formula for state park operations and maintenance.